jbalke/vega-assignment/README.md

 - MSW intercepts all API requests in development mode with a configurable delay.
 - Tailwind theme uses CSS `@theme` directive in `src/index.css` for white-label customization.
 - React Icons (`react-icons`) is used for UI icons (e.g., password visibility toggle).
+- `src/i18n.ts` wires i18next + react-i18next with en-GB, fr-FR, and de-DE translations and persists the selected language (`vega-language`) to `localStorage`.
+The global footer exposes the language selector so users can switch locales at runtime.

 ### ✅ Testing & Quality